owenwang05/around-ent-technical/README.md

 ```

 ## Frontend Set Up
-Exit the backend folder and enter the frontend folder
+Open a new terminal and enter the frontend directory
 ```
-cd ..
+cd ~
-cd frontend
+cd around-end-technical/startercode/frontend
 ```
 Install node dependencies
 ```